SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 present limitations with security certificate handling and with the running of multiple windows if your application opens additional browser windows.

-In earlier versions of Selenium-RC, \*chrome or \*iehta were the run modes that supported HTTPS and the handling of security popups.
+In earlier versions of Selenium RC, \*chrome or \*iehta were the run modes that supported HTTPS and the handling of security popups.
 These were considered ‘experimental modes although they became quite stable and many people used them.
 If you are using Selenium 1.0 you do not need, and should not use, these older run modes.